sukhera/uptime-monitor/README.md

 ### Advanced Configuration with Functional Options

-The project uses functional options pattern for flexible configuration:
+The project uses functional options pattern for flexible configuration.
+All configuration is validated and includes comprehensive error handling:

 ```go
 // Environment-based configuration